 Siemens, Mitsubishi announce offer for parts of France’s Alstom

-June 17, 2014 by David Rising The Associated Press
+By David Rising The Associated Press

 Engineering giants Siemens of Germany and Mitsubishi Heavy Industries of Japan on Monday jointly offered to buy parts of France’s Alstom and start a long-term partnership, a move that could derail a competing bid by General Electric.